python4geeks/Hactoberfest2022/README.md

 ## FAQ

-- #### How do I participate for Hackerearth-2021?
+- #### How do I participate for Hackerearth-20212?
-    visit https://hacktoberfest.digitalocean.com/ register with github or gitlab account.
+    visit https://hacktoberfest.digitalocean.com/ and register with github or gitlab account.

 - #### I signed up for Hacktoberfest mid-October.
 Will pull requests that I created earlier in October count?
     Yes, all pull requests created between Oct 1 and Oct 31 will count, regardless of when you register for Hacktoberfest.